 Circuit breakers are used to open or close transmission lines and transformers.
 Closed circuit breakers are shown as solid red squares, while open circuit breakers are shown as a green square outline.
 Circuit breakers cannot be placed on dc transmission lines.
-Clicking on the circuit breaker with the left mouse button changes the status of the breaker.
+Clicking on the circuit breaker with the left mouse button in run mode changes the status of the breaker.